LinArcX/telescope-command-palette.nvim/README.md

 # telescope-command-palettete.nvim

-`telescope-command-palettete.nvim` is a neovim plugin written entirely in lua that will help you to access your custom commands/function/key-bindings easily.
+`telescope-command-palettete.nvim` is a neovim plugin written entirely in lua that will help you to access your custom commands/function/key-bindings.

 # Demo